VIS4ROB-lab/covins/readme.md

 <a name="issues"></a>
 ## 7 Limitations and Known Issues

+* [**TOGGLING VISUALIZATION**] When running multiple agents in parallel, and the maps are not merged yet, the visualization in RVIZ might toggle between the visualization of both trajectories.
 * [**MAP RESET**] ORB-SLAM3 has the functionality to **start a new map** when tracking is lost, in order to improve robustness.
 This functionality is **not supported** by COVINS.
 The COVINS server back-end assumes that keyframes arriving from a specific agent are shared in a continuous fashion and belong to the same map, and if the agent map is reset and a second keyframe with a previously used ID arrives again at the server side, the back-end will detect this inconsistency and throw an error.
 We have almost never experienced this behavior on the EuRoC sequences when using the ASL dataset format, and rarely when using rosbag files.
     * Too little computational resources available to the front-end can be a reason for more frequent map resets.
     * Map resets are more frequent at the beginning of a dataset, and occur less when the VIO front-end is well initialized and already tracking the agent's pose over some time.
 Therefore, the communication module will only start sending data to the server once a pre-specified number of keyframes was created by the VIO front-end.
 This number is specified by ```comm.start_sending_after_kf``` in ```covins/covins_comm/config/config_comm.yaml```, and is currently set to 50.